smartdevicelink/sdl_evolution/proposals/NNNN-Invalid-"text"-and-or-"image"-params.md

 ## Introduction
 SDL must respond with INVALID_DATA in case "text" and/or "image" parameters of requested SoftButton structure are invalid.

 ## Motivation
 **Required for FORD**
+**Required additional clarification from FORD.**

 In case "text" or/and "image" parameters are invalid in SoftButton struct of RPC SDL must respond INVALID_DATA to mobile app.

 ## Proposed solution
-In case mobile app sends any-relevant-RPC with SoftButtons with:
+1. In case mobile app sends any-relevant-RPC with SoftButtons with:
 Type=TEXT
 invalid value of 'image' parameter
 SDL must respond (INVALID_DATA, success:false) to mobile app.

-In case  mobile app sends any-relevant-RPC with SoftButtons with:
+2. In case  mobile app sends any-relevant-RPC with SoftButtons with:
 Type=IMAGE
 invalid value of 'text' parameter
 SDL must respond (INVALID_DATA, success:false) to mobile app.